thehighlandcafe/hiosfood/README.md

-# HiOSWebServices for HiOSMobileWeb by HiEnterprises™
+# HiOSWebCore for HiOSFood by The Highland Cafe™ Enterprises

 <h2>Hi there!</h2>
 Welcome to the source code for the HiOSWebCore part of the HiOSFood app!